ddmitov/camel-doctor/README.md

 Camel Doctor expects to find Perl interpreter in ``{camel_doctor_binary_directory}/perl/bin`` folder.
 The interpreter must be named ``perl`` on Linux and Mac machines and ``perl.exe`` on Windows machines.
 If Perl interpreter is not found in the above location, Camel Doctor will try to find the first Perl interpreter on PATH.
 If no Perl interpreter is found, an error page is displayed.

-## Windows Caveat
+## Windows Note
-The [default Perl debugger](http://perldoc.perl.org/perldebug.html) can not work with Camel Doctor on Windows without a small, one-line modification, which makes the ``$console`` variable undefined.
+Windows versions of ``perl5db.pl`` can not work with Camel Doctor without a small, one-line modification, which makes the ``$console`` variable undefined - ``$console = "con"`` must be replaced by ``undef $console``.
 Tests proved that this minor change does not affect the normal operation of the debugger.
 Without the alteration the debugger is unable to find a console and hangs because the debugger handling ``Qprocess`` class does not use any console from the underlying operating system.

-You could easily patch your Windows version of ``perl5db.pl`` manually by replacing ``$console = "con";`` with ``undef $console;`` or by using ``{camel_doctor_binary_directory}/camel-doctor/perl5db-win32.patch``.
+A patched copy of the debugger placed in a temporary folder is used by Camel Doctor on Windows to avoid manually editing the Perl debugger.

 ## Special URLs
 * **Select file to debug:** ``http://local-pseudodomain/perl-debugger?select-file``